-Brian Jones’ sensational multi-instrumental skills come into play once again, providing pleasant marimba riffs which form the song’s primary musical hook.
-This is paired with some pop-y guitar strums and fuzzy bass lines, which blend together to create an interesting and upbeat instrumental.
+Brian Jones’ sensational multi-instrumental skills again come into play, providing pleasant marimba riffs that form the song’s primary musical hook.
+This is paired with some pop-y guitar strums and fuzzy bass lines, which blend to create an exciting and upbeat instrumental.

 Thankfully, the song’s unique instrumental and Jagger’s delivery (his breathy grunts are particularly brilliant) are much more palatable than some of the subject matter.
 It’s difficult to know what to make of the song’s “jokey” lyrics, but, thanks to that instrumental, Under the Thumb is nevertheless one of those essential Rolling Stones songs which cannot be ignored.

 Originally recorded by The Valentinos (and written by Bobby and Shirley Womack) it is the Rolling Stones‘ 1964 cover which has become the most famous version of this song.
 The band first heard the track during their first North American tour and immediately decided to cover it, recording their version just over a week later.
 Legend has it that Bobby Womack was not happy with the band recording the song, but, upon receiving his royalty check a few months later, stated that the band could use any song they wanted.